fuzailpalnak/fuzailpalnak.github.io/_posts/2020-07-21-perceptron.markdown

-### Perceptron Algorithm
+### Perceptron Classifier

-There are two core rules at the center of this Algorithm
+There are two core rules at the center of this Classifier
 <ul>
 <li>